 For example, when you visit the Airbnb homepage from a country like Australia…

-… and then switch to Japanese, the design and branding is consistent across both languages.
+… and then switch to Japanese, the design and branding is consistent across both languages. and

 Not only does having a consistent and instantly recognizable design help reinforce your branding, but it will help with simplifying future updates of your site and reducing headaches when different language versions of your pages need UI or UX changes.

 2. Make the language switcher really easy to find

 Place your language switching options in a prominent location on your homepage and every other page of your site.
 Oftentimes, you’ll find multi language websites will have the language switcher in the header or footer of the page.

 Whatever option you decide to go with for your site design, make sure it’s really easy to find — you don’t want visitors to have to spend time searching for your language switcher.

 You’ll also want to make sure your language switching options are crystal clear.
 It’s best to refer to a language in its own language.
 For example, use “Deutsch” instead of “German” and “日本語” instead of “Japanese.”

 Asana, for instance, uses a drop-down box with the names of each language available: